 Laura Jane Irwin-Henrickson has been an actress every since she can remember.
 She has taken classes in just about every aspect of theater you can imagine, from Shakespeare to Sword Fighting, and from Mime to Meisner.
 She graduated from Drury University in Springfield, MO with an Bachelors in theater under the direction of Robert Westenberg.
 In her spare time she loves to dance, sing, bake and crochet.

 Michael James received a Bachelor of Fine Arts degree in Production Design from the Savannah College of Art and Design.
-After discovering his love for teaching, Michael shifted his focus from technical theater to children's theater, teaching both dance and theater classes.
+After discovering his love for teaching, Michael shifted his focus from technical theatre to children's theatre, teaching both dance and theatre classes.
+He has worked as a musical theatre director, choreographer, stage manager, and production assistant in several Kansas City locations including The Coterie, The Culture House, Theatre in the Park, Kansas City Actors Theatre, and Olathe Civic Theatre Association.

 Hailey Jones is an extremely active force in the Kansas City theatre community.
-She is a graduate ensemble based physical theatre from Dell'Arte International in Blue Lake, CA and received her BA in theatre from UMKC.
+She is a graduate of the Professional Training program in Physical and Ensemble Theatre with Dell'Arte International in Blue Lake, CA and received her BA in theatre from UMKC.
 As an actor, creator, director, producer, teacher, clown, poet, she stays busy continually reaching out to inspire the world through theatre arts.
 Her mission is to continually create theatre that not just works, but lives and breathes.
 Her childhood motto was, "Be your own star, twinkle your own light."

 Ellen Kirk is a Kansas City native currently teaching preschool at Clay Platte Montessori.
 In addition to being fortunate enough to teach for the Coterie she also spent all summer teaching Camp Shakespeare with the Heart of America Shakespeare Festival.
 Ellen is an actor and improviser around town playing on any stage that will allow her to do so.
 She graduated from Cornell College with a focus in Theater and Gender Studies in 2008.
 Once a full time nanny, Ellen found that being a Teaching Artist was the perfect mesh of all the things she loves most.